Training as a Teacher of the Deaf

 The Foundation will require that any successful candidate is a member of the professional organisation for Teachers of the Deaf, BATOD.

-Click here to download the Con Powell Scholarship application form
+You can download the form here: Con Powell Scholarship 2018 – application form

 Several organisations offer independent financial assistance to students who are self-financing.
 Details may be found in ‘The Educational Grants Directory’ by Michael Eastwood and David Casson, published by the Directory of Social Change.
 This is available in most public libraries and will be useful for those who are trying to obtain financial support.